yaozheng600/catkin_ss_Ro-100/README.md

 # catkin_ss_Ro-100
-This repository is for course Robotik of Freie Universität Berlin
+This repository is for course Robotik(SS2019) of Freie Universität Berlin